-A TMDL establishes the amount of pollutant, plus a margin of safety, that a water body can assimilate and still meet water quality standards for that pollutant.
+A TMDL establishes the amount of pollutant from point and non-point sources, plus a margin of safety, that a water body can assimilate and still meet water quality standards.
 All waters identified in Maryland's Integrated 303(d) List as needing a TMDL are studied by the State before a load limit is imposed.
 If a TMDL limit is imposed, responsible parties determine where pollutant reductions will be made.

 When water quality monitoring data suggest that a listed impaired water body meets water quality standards, it can be removed from the list.
-Maryland is also pursuing alternative approaches to TMDLs that result in more rapid implementation measures to address water body impairments.
+Maryland is also pursuing alternative approaches to TMDLs that result in more rapid implementation measures to address impairments.